uber/Cadence-Docs/src/docs/05-go-client/06-retries.md

     // Maximum time to retry.
 Either ExpirationInterval or MaximumAttempts is required.
     // When exceeded the retries stop even if maximum retries is not reached yet.
+    // First (non-retry) attempt is unaffected by this field and is guaranteed to run
+    // for the entirety of the workflow timeout duration (ExecutionStartToCloseTimeoutSeconds).
     ExpirationInterval time.Duration

     // Maximum number of attempts.
 When exceeded the retries stop even if not expired yet.